May 2nd, 2007

 This processing key will now be replaced with newer ones (I don't see the AACSLA falling into the same trap twice and using the same key for all discs) and the processing key making the rounds now will only be of any use to decrypt current discs that use it.

 This entry was posted on Wednesday, May 2nd, 2007 at 21:06 and is filed under Questions from Visitors.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.